UBC-MDS/ds-toolbox/chapters/en/slides/module3/module3_02.md

 Notes:

-Both copies of the repository:

-- have a **working directory** where you can create, store, edit, and delete files (e.g., `analysis.ipynb` in the image).
+Both copies of the repository have a **working directory** where you can create, store, edit, and delete files (e.g., `analysis.ipynb` in the image).

-- maintain a full project history.
-This history is a record of all versions of the project files that have been created.
-The repository history is not automatically generated; Git must be explicitly told when to record a version of the project.
-These records are called **commits**.
-They are a snapshot of the file contents and metadata about the repository at the time the record was created (a commit includes who made the commit, when it was made, etc.).

-In the local and remote repositories shown in the image, there are two commits represented as gray circles.
-Each commit can be identified by a human-readable message, which you write when you create the commit, and a commit hash that Git automatically adds for you.

 You have probably noticed that in the local repository there is a **staging area**,